-The Cinque Terre absolutely blew us away!
-What an incredible place to visit with the family.
-The kids loved hiking the trail, playing on the beaches and exploring the 5 villages that make up this UNESCO World Heritage site.
+The kids loved the Cinque Terre hiking trails between the villages, playing on the beaches and exploring the five villages that make up this UNESCO World Heritage site.

-Friends who owned a property in Corniglia, along the Cinque, had said ‘do not drive into the villages, take the train’.
+Friends who owned a property in Corniglia, along the Cinque Terre walking trail, had said ‘do not drive into the villages, take the train’.
 That piece of advice I recalled easily and expected to simply follow this well-signposted road and arrive, happily, at a train station somewhere.

 Scary roads, with impossibly steep sections and hairpin bends, do not faze me, though this one was a bit on the hairy scary side of life.
 Towing a little 2 berth caravan added to the ‘fun’!

-With few turning areas anyway, we ploughed on.
-Revelling in the unbelievably beautiful scenery – the Mediterranean Sea was a perfect blue with sun sparkles reflecting off it, the steep, terraced hillsides were to be seen to be believed.
+With few turning areas anyway, we plowed on.
+Reveling in the unbelievably beautiful scenery – the Mediterranean Sea was a perfect blue with sun sparkles reflecting off it, the steep, terraced hillsides were to be seen to be believed.
 To say it was breathtaking, does not do it justice.

 Then we arrived in Vernazza, to the surprise of the parking attendant.
 He was aghast and flapping his arms to say we could not drive further as the road narrowed further on (crikey, could it really narrow anymore than it had been?) and was only suitable for the itty bitty cars of the world.
 Not medium-sized vehicles with itty bitty caravans.

-The Cinque Terre is made up of five beautiful little fishing villages, clinging to the rugged coast of Liguria on the Italian Riviera.
+The Cinque Terre in Italy is made up of five beautiful little villages, clinging to the rugged coast of Liguria on the Italian Riviera.
 Declared a World Heritage site since 1997, the villages date from early medieval times.
 The oldest, Monterosso, was founded in AD 643.
-The other villages are Riomaggiore, Vernazza, Corniglia and Manarola.
+The other villages are Riomaggiore, Vernazza, Corniglia, and Manarola.

 Steeply terraced cliffs contain vineyards and olive groves, etched into the landscape over nearly two millennia.

-The Cinque Terre means “five lands” which are the five villages of Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
+The Cinque Terre means “five lands” The five villages are:

-Corniglia is the only village of the five that is not by the sea, it sits about 1000 feet above the coastline.
-The villages were only accessible by boat or walking until the 1960’s.
-They ooze charm and history at every turn.
+Corniglia is the only village of the five that is not really close to the sea, it sits about 1000 feet above the coastline.

 Accessing the Cinque Terre